 It is imperative that you market your business in a space or medium where your customers will go or see.
 For example, using Pinterest to reach potential car wash customers isn’t a good idea.
 A better approach would be to market the car wash in areas of high traffic.
 For example, renting space on a billboard in a heavily trafficked part of town by retail outlets within the vicinity of the car wash would make more sense.
 Remember that free advertising on social media and other no-cost platforms is often tuned out by customers who are over-saturated with advertisements.
 Eventually you will have to spend your limited resources so that you can make meaningful a meaningful connection with your target audience.

 It’s all About Engagement

 When you engage a prospective customer with your advertisement, he’ll likely spend money at your business.
 Engagement causes people to remember the business as they connect to the message in the company’s advertisements.
 The truth is that the majority of advertisements fail to engage audiences and are quickly forgotten after viewing.
-Be creative in order to engage your potential customers.
-Consider offering a discount or collaborating with another business in your area that caters to the customers who you would like to recruit.
+Be creative in order to engage your potential customers, such as hiring a dynamic creative agency who can create some of the best dynamic creative ads that you will come across on the market.
+Also, consider offering a discount or collaborating with another business in your area that caters to the customers who you would like to recruit.
 No matter what, your message must be relevant to your target audience.
 If they can’t identify with your service, they won’t offer their business.